Rochester’s Park Avenue Festival canceled for summer 2022

 ROCHESTER, N.Y.
-(WROC) — The 2022 Park Avenue Summer Arts Festival in Rochester has officially been canceled.
+(WROC) — After weeks of speculation, officials have confirmed the Park Avenue Summer Arts Festival in Rochester will not happen in 2022.

 Officials made the announcement Thursday, saying they hope the festival will return in 2023.